Grid / pack

 Pack#

 The gf.pack() function packs geometries together into rectangular bins.
-If a max_size is specified, the function will create as many bins as is necessary to pack all the geometries and then return a list of the filled-bin Components.
+If a max_size is specified, the function will create as many bins as necessary to pack all the geometries and then return a list of the filled-bin Components.

-Here we generate several random shapes then pack them together automatically.
+Here we generate several random shapes and pack them together automatically.
 We allow the bin to be as large as needed to fit all the Components by specifying max_size = (None, None).
-By setting aspect_ratio = (2,1), we specify the rectangular bin it tries to pack them into should be twice as wide as it is tall:
+By setting aspect_ratio = (2,1), we specify that the rectangular bin it tries to pack them into should be twice as wide as it is tall:

 import numpy as np